 10. Roar.
 3 billion views.

 After her divorce, Katy Perry thought her next album would be dark and depressive.
-Instead, she produced a bunch of empowering, catchy songs.
+Instead, she produced empowering, catchy songs.

-To make the record, she recruited her usual collaborators, producers Max Martin and Dr. Luke, and her friend and co-writer Bonnie McKee.
-And took them to her favorite hotel in Santa Barbara, her hometown, to write the songs and produce them.
+To make the record, she recruited her usual collaborators, producers Max Martin and Dr. Luke.
+Plus, her friend and co-writer Bonnie McKee.
+Katy took them to her favorite hotel in Santa Barbara, her hometown, to write the songs and produce them.

 The upbeat Roar includes references to boxer Muhammad Ali (Float like a butterfly, sting like a bee) and the movie Rocky (The eye of the tiger).
-Co-writer Bonnie says penning the song was cathartic for her -she describes herself as a people pleaser-, and that was also cathartic for recently divorced Katy.
+Co-writer Bonnie says penning the song was cathartic for her, as she describes herself as a people-pleaser.
+It was also cathartic for recently divorced Katy.